SiyungCho/seroflow/docs/chunker.md

 ## Class: Chunker

-`Chunker` is an abstract base class (inheriting from `ABC`) for implementing chunking mechanisms within the Pypeline framework.
+`Chunker` is an abstract base class (inheriting from `ABC`) for implementing chunking mechanisms within the `Pipeline` framework.
 Derived classes must implement all the abstract methods below to handle chunking operations.
 This design enforces a standardized interface and behavior across different chunking strategies.

 - **`__init__(self, step_index)`**
   - **Parameters:**
-    - `step_index` (*OrderedDict*): An ordered dictionary mapping step keys to step objects in the pypeline.
+    - `step_index` (*OrderedDict*): An ordered dictionary mapping step keys to step objects in the `Pipeline`.

   - **Behavior:**
     - Iterates through the provided step index.